q-inho/q-inho.github.io/_posts/Quantum Computation & Information/Quantum Computing Fundamentals/2022-02-21-qc-fundamental-logic-gates.md

 ## OR gate

 The OR gate outputs 1 when at least one of the input bits is 1.
 So, it will output 1 except for the case when input bit A is 0 and input bit B is also 0.
-In the text, the output bit can be written as $A+B$ or $A \vee B$.
+In the text, the output bit can be written as \\(A+B\\) or \\(A \vee B\\).
 Since this is not actual addition, it gives out the result as the following equation.

 $$
 \begin{align*}